Elizabeth Orton Jones: Early life

 She was born "half past Christmas" in Highland Park, Illinois, to George Roberts Jones, a violinist, and Jessie May Orton, a pianist and a writer.
 Elizabeth was followed by a brother and a sister.
-During her youth, two Bohemian girls served as cook and nurse in her home, providing an alternative set of cultural norms which surely served as an encouragement for Elizabeth to develop her artistic side.
+During her youth, two Bohemian girls served as cook and nurse in her home, providing exposure to an alternative set of cultural norms.
+She describes the household as one which was welcoming to many nationalities and races, and she experienced influence from several cultures.

 During Elizabeth's youth, she and her siblings made many creative outlets for their imagination.
+Her parents provided designated times for silence to encourage creativity and engagement with the arts.
 Setting up "tasks" for herself, she taught lessons to her dolls and eventually read the entire Bible.
 A more collaborative project between her and her siblings was the creation of the "Beagle Language", named after one of their pets.

 Jones' great-grandfather, Joseph Russell Jones, a friend of Abraham Lincoln, was minister to Belgium under President Ulysses S. Grant.
 Her grandmother was a professional pianist and her grandfather owned a bookstore.